Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Introduction

 Crucially, 2ERM exhibits a unique amplification of data dependency: a change in a single data point shifts the weights for the entire sample, which in turn perturbs the objective function of the second stage.
-Because the objective function changes more aggressively than in a typical single stage setting or a parallel stage problem, the final output is significantly more reactive to individual data points.
-The primary theoretical contribution of our direct approach is the precise quantification of this amplification effect.
-By doing so, it allows us to determine the exact amount of noise required to guarantee privacy without sacrificing statistical utility.
+Because the objective function changes more aggressively than in a typical single-stage setting or a parallel stage problem, the final output is significantly more reactive to individual data points.
+The primary theoretical contribution of our direct approach is a sharp end-to-end analysis of this amplification effect.
+It replaces the uniform-in-weights calibration required by stage-wise composition (see Section~\ref{sec:related_work_composition}) with method-specific weight-stability bounds coupling the two stages, yielding a sharpened sufficient condition on the noise level and objective-perturbation regularization required to guarantee $(\varepsilon,\delta)$-DP of the released second-stage estimator.